thunderrabbit/mankind-project-japan/content/agreements.md

    … with the exception of maintaining the integrity of the container or calling a man if he goes too deep into story.
 10. Every man has the right to pass on any exercise.

+1. Anything said or done in this group is confidential.
+Group facilitators are not bound by this agreement in the case of expressions of intent to harm self or others.
+Recording any portion of the meeting is prohibited.
+2. I agree to refrain from initiating any business or personal relationship with other participants that a reasonable person would find unethical or exploitative.

+3. I commit to checking out before leaving a session.
+If I fail to do so or exhibit concerning behavior I understand that another attendee may contact me, my emergency contact, or emergency services.
+4. If my internet drops, I will call or text meeting organizers using provided information to me by meeting organizers.
+5. Non-Violence - Violence can be physical, verbal, emotional, or spiritual.
+I acknowledge that my words and actions have an impact on those around me.
+I take responsibility for my words and actions.
+6. No Drugs or Alcohol - I will not attend the group while under the influence of alcohol or recreational drugs.
+If I break this agreement I will tell the group and accept the choice of the group in handling this to create a safe space for the men present.

+**Acknowledgement & Commitment**

+*I understand that the ManKind Project trainings, programs, and groups are not a substitute for professional mental health services.
+I am 18 years of age or older.
+I commit to being empathetic, compassionate, respectful, and welcoming to all who attend regardless of their race/ethnicity, ability, socio-economic status, age, religion, or sexual orientation.
+I understand that I may be removed from the group at any time for being disruptive or not following the ground rules or guidelines.*

 - - - - -

 If you agree to the above, feel free to email tokyo α𝐭 mkpjapan.org for more information about attending.